Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 - Perceived burdensomeness, such as feeling that one’s partner or family would be happier or better off without them.

-- Thwarted belongingness, such as feeling isolated and disconnected from others and social environments.
+- Thwarted belongingness, such as feeling isolated and disconnected from others and from social environments.

 - A build-up of lethality and fearlessness through the loss of fear of death and self-harm and suicide attempts.